 - Locate the Search Box at the top of the Start page, placed to the right of the Nexthink logo and labelled with the legend What are you looking for?.
 The Search box has a distinctive magnifying glass on its right side. - 2.
-Type related terms to the subject of interest in the Search box.
-The magnifying glass in the box turns into a circular progress indicator followed by a cross.
-Results show up in the Start page as you type. - 3.
+Type related terms to the subject of interest in the Search box (minimum three characters). - 3.
+Press Enter or click the Search button. - 4.
 Optional: Click the cross to cancel the current search and erase both the Search box and the list of results.